folio-org/folio-install/edge-modules.md

 mvn package
 java -jar target/edge-common-api-key-utils.jar -g -t diku -u instuser
 ```
+This will return an API key that must be included in requests to edge modules. in this example, we get `eyJzIjoiM0VWY3cwbVNvNCIsInQiOiJkaWt1IiwidSI6Imluc3R1c2VyIn0=`.

 ## Start edge module Docker containers
 You can run containers for edge modules in a number of ways.
 This guide uses docker-compose.